-We have commenced works on a major terminal redevelopment that will enhance the customer experience at Tauranga Airport, one of the main gateways to the city and the region.
+In April 2019, work has been completed on a major terminal redevelopment, enhancing the customer experience at Tauranga Airport, one of the main gateways to the city and the region.

 Passenger volumes have been rapidly increasing as a direct result of Air New Zealand providing more capacity and flight frequency through Tauranga.
 The existing terminal was originally constructed in 1967 and with some expansions and modifications has served Tauranga and the Bay of Plenty well for the past 50 years.

-The floor area of the terminal will more than double from 1700m2 to 3800m2, allowing more space for our passengers.
-This will include separate check-in and arrival areas and increased space for back of house operations, allowing for future upgrades and a new, larger Air New Zealand Regional Lounge.
+The floor area of the terminal has doubled from 1700m2 to 3800m2, allowing more space for our passengers.
+This includes separate check-in and arrival areas and increased space for back of house operations, allowing for future upgrades and a new, larger Air New Zealand Regional Lounge.

-The new check-in area will have state of the art check-in kiosks, a baggage drop belt and a new externally accessible courier and cargo office.
-The improvements will also result in a shorter walk from the terminal for boarding.
-The airport café will be increased and improved.
+The new check-in area features state of the art check-in kiosks, a baggage drop belt and a new externally accessible courier and cargo office.
+The improvements also provide a shorter walk from the terminal for boarding.

-The new terminal design was created and the development is managed by Jasmax Tauranga, with Naylor Love Construction Ltd responsible for construction.
+The new terminal design was created and the development managed by Jasmax Tauranga, with Naylor Love Construction Ltd responsible for construction.